 We chose methods of tick control that have been shown to be safe for pets, people, and the environment, and that have also been shown to be effective at killing ticks in people's yards.
 We only considered methods that were already commercially available to avoid any delays in applying useful results from this study to the real world.

-If you decide to participate, we will ask you to read and sign a study consent form.
-This form will tell you all about what will happen on your property, and what kinds of questions we will ask of you during the study.
+Participants were asked to read and sign a study consent form.
+This form explained about what would happen on a property, and what kinds of questions we would ask of participants during the study.

 How does the bait box (or TCS®) work?